Humidity Sensor: Classification, Package and Application

 II Selection of Humidity Sensors

-1. Measuring range
+1. Measuring Range

 2. Measurement Accuracy

-Time Drift&Temperature Drift
+Time Drift & Temperature Drift

 Figure 5.
 Effect of Chemical Exposure on Humidity Sensor Readings

-III Performance Judgement
+III Performance Judgment

-1. Consistency judgment.
-It is best to purchase more than two humidity sensor products of the same type and the same manufacturer at one time.
-Connect them together and compare the output values under relatively stable conditions to test the consistency.
+It is best to purchase multiple humidity sensor products of the same type and manufacturer simultaneously.
+Connect them together and compare output values under relatively stable conditions to test consistency.
+For further testing, record readings at 24-hour intervals.
+Generally, there are three humidity and temperature states—high, medium, and low—within a day.
+This allows more comprehensive observation of product consistency and stability, including temperature compensation characteristics.

-IV Packaging Method
+IV Packaging Methods

-1. Transistor Outline(TO) Package
+1. Transistor Outline (TO) Package

 Figure 6.
 TO Package

-In the metal package:
+In metal packaging:

 2. Single In-Line Package (SIP)